giantswarm/linkerd-multicluster-app/README.md

 ### Step 1: Pre-installation and Configuration

-- Make sure you have [Linkerd2 deployed succesfully](https://github.com/giantswarm/linkerd-control-plane)
+- Make sure you have [Linkerd control plane app deployed succesfully](https://github.com/giantswarm/linkerd-control-plane-app)
 - The Linkerd control planes should have the same trust anchor (you need to generate the certs from a common root CA).

 ### Step 2: Deploy Linkerd Multicluster App